projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 functionalities.
 HSM communicates with the ACRN hypervisor through hypercall or upcall interrupts.

-Refer to the HSM chapter for more details. <link?>
+Refer to :ref:`hld-devicemodelhsm` for more details.

 Kernel Mediators
 ================